microsoft/MLOS/source/Mlos.Agent.Server/README.md

 Since it is meant as a reusable agent for different components, it contains no specific message processing logic itself.

-Rather, it starts an [`Mlos.Agent`](../Mlos.Agent/#mlos-github-tree-view) message processing loop which loads each component's `SettingsRegistry` assembly dlls upon registration request (via the `RegisterComponentConfig` and `RegisterAssemblyRequestMessage` from [`Mlos.Core`](../Mlos.Core/#mlos-github-tree-view) and [`Mlos.NetCore`](../Mlos.NetCore/#mlos-github-tree-view)) and uses the specified `ExperimentSession` class to setup the message callbacks that handle compnent and experiment specific things like aggregating and summarizing telemetry messages, interfacing with the optimizer using different parameter and/or context search spaces, and relaying component reconfiguration requests, etc.
+Rather, it starts an [`Mlos.Agent`](../Mlos.Agent/#mlos-github-tree-view) message processing loop which loads each component's `SettingsRegistry` assembly dlls upon registration request (via the `RegisterComponentConfig` and `RegisterAssemblyRequestMessage` from [`Mlos.Core`](../Mlos.Core/#mlos-github-tree-view) and [`Mlos.NetCore`](../Mlos.NetCore/#mlos-github-tree-view)) and uses the specified `ExperimentSession` class to setup the message callbacks that handle component and experiment specific things like aggregating and summarizing telemetry messages, interfacing with the optimizer using different parameter and/or context search spaces, and relaying component reconfiguration requests, etc.

 See the [`SmartCache`](../Examples/SmartCache/#mlos-github-tree-view) code, especially its [`ExperimentSession` class](../Examples/SmartCache/SmartCache.ExperimentSession/SmartCacheExperimentSession.cs#mlos-github-tree-view) for a more detailed example.